CS342/CS342-2023-Application/CS342MemberViews/Sources/GriffinSomaratne/Resources/GriffinSomaratneBio.md

-Griffin Somaratne is a fourth year undergrad student studying Psychology and Product Design, with a minor in Poetry, as well as a first year master's students studying Mechanical Engineering.
+Griffin Somaratne is a fourth year undergrad student majoring in Psychology and Product Design with a minor in Poetry.
+He is also a first year master's student in Mechanical Engineering.

-**Design Interests**

-- Data Sciences
-- Research Methods
-- Standards
-- Technology and Education